alex-gutev/oaproxy/README.md

 ### Compilation

 Download the latest version from Releases.
-Unpack the archive and navigate to a directory of your choice and navigate to that directory.
-Run the following commands
+Unpack the archive to a directory of your choice and navigate to that directory.
+Run the following commands:

 ```sh
 ./configure